ronithstanly/Blasius_Boundary_Layer-Thwaites/README.md

 # Blasius_Boundary_Layer-Thwaites
-This is a fortran code for solving the 2D laminar boundary layer over a flat plate using Thwaites method.
+This is a fortran code for solving the 2D laminar boundary layer over a flat plate using Thwaites method that I wrote on 23 May, 2017.

 Thanks to Prof.Alexey N. Kudryavtsev for guiding me on this work.